When we’re talking communication protocols, a UART, SPI and I2C are the common hardware interfaces people use in microcontroller development.

 How does it work?

-- The first is by selecting each device with a Chip Select line.
+- Selecting each device with a Chip Select line.
 A separate Chip Select line is required for each device.
 This is the most common way RPi’s currently use SPI.

-- The second is through daisy chaining where each device is connected to the other through its data out to the data in line of the next.
+- Daisy chaining where each device is connected to the other through its data out to the data in line of the next.

 - There is no limit to the number of SPI device that can be connected.
 However, there are practical limits due to the number of hardware select lines available on the main device with the chip select method or the complexity of passing data through devices in the daisy-chaining method.